mooreryan/color_tree/README.md

 If there are unsafe characters in the name, they will be cleaned using the same rules as for cleaning the newick file.

-Unlike the `pattern_file`, `old_name` is treating as a string and not a regex, i.e., exact string matching is used.
+Unlike the `pattern_file`, `old_name` is treated as a string and not a regex, i.e., exact string matching is used.

 You shouldn't use any symbols that are not compatible with newick/nexus in your new names. `color_tree` will take care of this